mjpost/sacrebleu/README.md

                         Smoothing method: exponential decay, floor (increment zero counts), add-k (increment num/denom by k for n>1), or none.
 (Default: exp)
   --smooth-value BLEU_SMOOTH_VALUE, -sv BLEU_SMOOTH_VALUE
                         The smoothing value.
 Only valid for floor and add-k.
-(Defaults: floor: 0.1, add-k: 1) --tokenize {none,zh,13a,char,intl,ja-mecab}, -tok {none,zh,13a,char,intl,ja-mecab}
+(Defaults: floor: 0.1, add-k: 1) --tokenize {none,zh,13a,char,intl,ja-mecab,ko-mecab}, -tok {none,zh,13a,char,intl,ja-mecab,ko-mecab}
                         Tokenization method to use for BLEU.
-If not provided, defaults to `zh` for Chinese, `ja-mecab` for Japanese and `13a` (mteval) otherwise.
+If not provided, defaults to `zh` for Chinese, `ja-mecab` for Japanese, `ko-mecab` for Korean and `13a` (mteval) otherwise.
   --lowercase, -lc      If True, enables case-insensitivity.
 (Default: False) --force               Insist that your tokenized input is actually detokenized.